-Worship and teaching – we have reached Gold level with a score of 83/110!
+Worship and teaching – we have reached Gold level!
 The starting point here was our agreement to work towards an Eco Church award.
 Other activity has included services dedicated to environmental themes and ensuring that the Christian call to care for the environment is fairly regularly included in other services and in hymn choices, as well as formerly in our Messy Church themes.

-Buildings – we have yet to reach bronze.
-Our score is 109/525, with 140 being required .
-Points here include those for having an energy efficient boiler, partial low energy lighting and using environmentally friendly cleaning products and toilet paper and double glazing the whole of the ground floor.
+Buildings – we are at Bronze.
+Points here include those for having an energy efficient boiler, increasing low energy lighting and using environmentally friendly cleaning products and toilet paper and double glazing the whole of the ground floor.

-Community and Global – we are at a Bronze score, 85/205, with Silver needing 105.
+Community and Global – we are at a Bronze score, with Silver not too far off.
 We have communicated with our MP and other organisations on environmental issues, members have been involved in environmental campaigning, we sell and serve Fairtrade products and we are currently promoting Eco Church to other churches!
 We have twinned some of our toilets so that more good sanitation can be provided in places where poor sanitation contributes to disease.

-Lifestyle – Again we score at Bronze level with 68/160.
+Lifestyle – Again we score at Bronze level.
 We promote the personal use and consumption of Fairtrade goods, we share a communal Christmas card and we have recently changed our current and savings accounts to more ethical ones.
 Our church members have been given information on the carbon footprint of different foods, and some of us are using this information to reduce our carbon footprint.

 There is much we can all do , collectively and individually, to better care for the beautiful planet that is our home.
 Climate change is a reality that none of us can afford to turn a blind eye to.